p-gsd/photon-kitty/README.md

 photon will automatically load lua scripts from `~/.config/photon/plugins/*.lua` (on windows it is `C:\Users\<Username>\.config\photon\plugins\*.lua`).

-These plugins help to extend the functionality and make photon do whatever the user needs (for now it's just 'beta').
+These plugins help to extend the functionality and make photon do whatever the user needs.
 Lua plugins can subscribe for events or register new keybindings and modify the state.
 Take a look at some [user scripts](https://git.sr.ht/~ghost08/photon/tree/master/item/plugins).

 example plugin: